openwdl/wdl/modules/SPEC.md

 - **`description`** (string, optional).
 A brief description of what the module does.
 - **`repository`** (string, optional).
 The canonical Git URL for the module's source repository.
 - **`homepage`** (string, optional).
 A URL for the module's documentation or landing page, if distinct from the repository.
 - **`entrypoint`** (string, optional).
-Path to the module's entrypoint WDL file, relative to the module root.
+Path to the module's entrypoint WDL file.
+The path must be relative and, after resolving any `.` or `..` components, must point to a location under the module root; absolute paths (leading `/` or a Windows-style drive letter) and paths that resolve outside the module root are not permitted.
+The path separator is `/`.
 Defaults to `index.wdl` if omitted.
 - **`readme`** (string, optional).
-Path to a markdown file relative to the module root.
+Path to a markdown file.
+The path must be relative and, after resolving any `.` or `..` components, must point to a location under the module root; absolute paths (leading `/` or a Windows-style drive letter) and paths that resolve outside the module root are not permitted.
+The path separator is `/`.
 If omitted, engines and tooling look for `README.md` in the module directory.
 If set to `false`, no readme is associated with the module.
 - **`exclude`** (array of strings, optional).
 A list of gitignore-style glob patterns identifying files within the module that consumers may not reach via symbolic import.
-Patterns are evaluated against paths relative to the module root, using `/` as the separator.
+Each pattern must be a relative path that, after resolving any `.` or `..` components, points to a location under the module root.
+Absolute paths (leading `/` or a Windows-style drive letter) and patterns that resolve outside the module root are not permitted.
+The path separator is `/`.
 Plain directory names exclude the directory and everything beneath it; `*` matches any sequence of non-separator characters; `**` matches any sequence including separators.
 The patterns govern the public import surface only and have no effect on content hashing, signing, validation, or quoted imports within the module itself.
 See [Symbolic Module Paths](#symbolic-module-paths) for the resolution behavior.
 Defaults to the empty list.

 ### Tools